Skip to main content

 Henley Royal Regatta

 Grab a picnic and a Pimms and settle by the water’s edge at this pretty Thames riverside town.
-The Henley Royal Regatta is one of the biggest meetings in rowing, with crews from around the world competing in various Challenge Trophies in July.
+The Henley Royal Regatta is one of the biggest meetings in rowing, with crews from around the world competing in various Challenge Trophies in June and July.

 Photo by: laura_runninggirl